nachocaru/xaprb.com/content/blog/2006-05-26-how-to-write-full-outer-join-in-mysql.md

 select * from apples as a
     right outer join oranges as o on a.price = o.price</pre>

-This gives the desired results in this case, but it isn&#8217;t correct for all cases.
-Suppose there are duplicate records in the tables (remove the primary key and insert twice to create this situation). `UNION` eliminates duplicates, which a full join doesn&#8217;t do. `UNION ALL` isn&#8217;t the right answer either, because it will cause spurious duplicates.
-In fact, `UNION` generates two independent result sets and then combines them, so there is no way to get around this, because the two result sets need to &#8220;know about each other&#8221; to produce the right results.
+This gives the desired results in this case, but it isn't correct for all cases.
+Suppose there are duplicate records in the tables (remove the primary key and insert twice to create this situation). `UNION` eliminates duplicates, which a full join doesn't do. `UNION ALL` isn't the right answer either, because it will cause spurious duplicates.
+In fact, `UNION` generates two independent result sets and then combines them, so there is no way to get around this, because the two result sets need to "know about each other" to produce the right results.

 There are legitimate cases where duplicate results are expected and correct.
 For instance, even when the rows are unique, selecting only certain columns, in which there are duplicates, could cause this situation.
-This doesn&#8217;t apply in relational theory, because a set never has duplicates no matter what, but it does in SQL.
+This doesn't apply in relational theory, because a set never has duplicates no matter what, but it does in SQL.

 ### Method 2: `UNION ALL` and an exclusion join